The BCTLA is looking for session proposals for our October ?? 2019 conference. The theme of our upcoming conference is, and we are focusing on

 · exploration of websites/databases related to library/learning commons

 · sharing of lessons used in the library/learning commons

 · specific instruction/tips on the teacher-librarian role - such as collection development, weeding, and event promotion (e.g. DEAR, Freedom to Read), etc.

-The second type of session will involve facilitating discussion and action planning around a particularly challenging topic in librarianship.
+(This is our Edtalk in the morning, I think.
+The ideas will most likely come from a survey or the exec table.)
+The second type of session will involve facilitating discussion and action plannin.g around a particularly challenging topic in librarianship.
 If you are interested in facilitating this type of workshop, we will need the question or questions you are prepared to lead discussions on as well as a very brief description of your expertise in this area.

 If you have a session proposal but aren’t sure if it fits into one of the above two categories, please feel free to send us your proposal anyway.
 We are very interested to hear about anything BC teacher-librarians are studying or doing in their schools.